Injury and illness

 - Related pages

-Proper procedures and protocols for notifiable events, injuries, illness, and incidents ensure that PCBUs (Person Conducting a Business or Undertaking) meet their requirements under the Health and Safety at Work Act 2015 (HSWA).
+Proper procedures and protocols for notifiable events, injuries, illness, and incidents ensure that the person conducting a business or undertaking (PCBU) meet their requirements under the Health and Safety at Work Act 2015 (HSWA).

 Please refer to the tools and resources below for example procedure guides and checklists.